wilkinghoff/kws-dailytalk/README.md

 ### Kevin Wilkinghoff, Alessia Cornaggia-Urrigshardt

 This repository contains the dataset KWS-DailyTalk used in our [paper](https://arxiv.org/abs/2305.10816).
 KWS-DailyTalk contains a selection of speech files from [DailyTalk](https://github.com/keonlee9420/DailyTalk) with manually annotated keywords for few-shot keyword spotting.
+The goal is to train a model using the keywords provided for training and detect all keywords in the validation and test sentences.

 # Dataset
 The dataset is split into a train set, a validation set and a test set.